Merion Cricket Club: Facilities

 The fourth (1892–96), at the present location, although backing onto Montgomery Avenue, was destroyed by fire in January 1896.
 The fifth (1896), backing onto Grays Lane, was destroyed by fire before its completion.
 The sixth (and present) clubhouse was built to the same plan as the fifth but in stone and brick.
 Alexander Cassatt, a vice-president of the Pennsylvania Railroad (later PRR president), paid for the fireproof clubhouse.

-On the club grounds there are indoor and outdoor tennis courts, paddle tennis courts, singles and doubles squash courts, a bowling alley, dining facilities and a ballroom.
+On the club grounds there are indoor and outdoor tennis courts, paddle tennis courts, padel courts, singles and doubles squash courts, a bowling alley, swimming pool, dining facilities and a ballroom.
 Seasonally, the club has croquet and cricket events.

-The Club also fields a association football team known as the "Merion C.C.
+The Club also fields an association football team known as the "Merion C.C.
 Football Club".
 The team competes annually for The Manheim Prize, the oldest amateur soccer trophy in the United States.

 The Club's tennis and squash facilities have been host to many historically significant national and international championships.